project-oak/hafnium-verification/docs/Testing.md

 ### `hftest`

-Having a framework for tests makes them easier to read and write. `hftest` in a framework to meet the needs of VM based tests for Hafnium.
+Having a framework for tests makes them easier to read and write. `hftest` is a framework to meet the needs of VM based tests for Hafnium.
 It consists of:

    * assertions